Pyridoxine-dependent epilepsy

-Pyridoxine-dependent epilepsy (PDE) is a rare genetic disorder characterized by intractable seizures in the prenatal and neonatal period.
+Pyridoxine-dependent epilepsy (PDE) is a rare disorder characterized by intractable seizures in the prenatal and neonatal period.
 The disorder was first recognized in the 1950s, with the first description provided by Hunt et al. in 1954.
 More recently, pathogenic variants within the ALDH7A1 gene have been identified to cause PDE.
+Additionally, the mechanisms of oxidative stress in deficiency of the key enzyme antiquitin, along with the proposed reactions and intermediates, were suggested in 2021 by Mazyar Yazdani and Katja Elgstøen of Oslo University Hospital.

 Genetics

 PDE is inherited in an autosomal recessive manner and is estimated to affect around 1 in 400,000 to 700,000 births, though one study conducted in Germany estimated a prevalence of 1 in 20,000 births.
 The ALDH7A1 gene encodes for the enzyme antiquitin or α-aminoadipic semialdehyde dehydrogenase, which is involved with the catabolism of lysine.

 Treatment

 Patients with PDE do not respond to anticonvulsant medications, but seizures rapidly cease with therapeutic intravenous doses of vitamin B6 and remission from seizures are often maintained on daily therapeutic doses of vitamin B6.
 An optimal dose has not yet been established, but doses of 50–100 mg/day or 15–30 mg/kg/day have been proposed.
 Importantly, excessive doses of vitamin B6 can result in irreversible neurological damage, and therefore several guidelines recommend between 200 mg (neonates) and 500 mg per day as the maximal daily dose.

 Despite remission of seizure activity with vitamin B6 supplementation, intellectual disability is frequently seen in patients with PDE.
 Because the affected enzyme antiquitin is involved in the cerebral lysine degradation pathway, lysine restriction as an additional treatment modality has recently been explored.
 Studies have been published which demonstrate potential for improved biomarkers, development, and behavior in patients treated with lysine restriction in addition to pyridoxine supplementation.
 In trial, lysine restriction of 70–100 mg/kg/day in children less than 1 year of age, 45–80 mg/kg/day in children between 1–7 years of age, and 20–45 mg/kg/day in children older than 7 years of age were prescribed.
 Despite the potential of additional benefit from lysine restriction, vitamin B6 supplementation remains the main-stay of treatment given lack of studies thus far demonstrating the safety and efficacy of lysine restriction for this purpose.